Writing a letter. Is it a lost skill or not?

 References

-Cover photograph is used under CC license without any modifications other than cropping.
+The cover photograph is licensed under a CC license, with no modifications other than cropping.
 Author: Markus Spiske

 Montes de Oca Sicilia, Maria del Pilar.
 (2009).
 El Manual Para Escribir Bien.
 Mexico, D.F.: Editorial Lectorum S.A. de C.V.